 Carrying Cash.
 If possible, leave excess cash in your hotel room safe (if there is one) and do not bring it with you if you visit crowded tourist areas.
 It is better to keep only a few dollars in a pocket to pull out when buying incidentals or tipping rather than rummaging through a wallet full of cash.
 If you must carry all your cash, divide it in two or more packets to conceal in different locations.

 Currency.
 Many countries will accept U.S. dollars, either outright in stores or for exchange at a bank, airport, or your hotel.
 It is a good idea to bring crisp bills in the new style (dated after 2000) since some places will not accept old worn bills due to counterfeiting.
 Smaller denominations, such as US$20, are more readily accepted.
 This is especially true in South America and Africa.
 Traveler's Cheques are not readily accepted anymore, so we advise against bringing them.
 Use this currency converter to convert between 164 countries using the OANDA daily rate.

 Luggage Limits.
 Be sure to check the weight, size, and quantity limits, plus the costs, for your luggage - both carry-on and checked.
 The best place for up-to-date and correct information is your airline's website.
 Don't forget to check all the airlines that you will fly.
 Recheck the requirements right before departure since luggage policies change often these days.

 | American | United | Aerolineas | British Airways | KLM | Air France | Kenya Airways | Quantas | Alaska Air |

 Lithium Batteries.
 According to the U.S. Department of Transportation, you may not pack spare lithium batteries in your checked baggage.
 You should pack spare lithium batteries in our carry-on baggage.
-Read spare battery packing tips.
+Read about traveling with lithium batteries.

 Walking Sticks.
 Although we don't use them ourselves, some of our travelmates swear by walking sticks particularly if your tour involves a bit of hiking.
 The collapsible style will pack better.